 - impact on blood flow

 Small thrombi and emboli that don’t significantly block blood vessels may not cause symptoms.
-Around 50 percent of people with DVT have no signs of the condition at all.
+Around of people with DVT have no signs of the condition at all.
 However, large obstructions can starve healthy tissues of blood and oxygen, causing inflammation and eventually tissue death.

 Veins are the blood vessels responsible for returning blood to the heart for recirculation.
 When a clot or embolus blocks a major or deep vein, blood pools behind the obstruction, causing inflammation.
 Though they can occur anywhere, most cases of venous thrombosis develop in the deep veins of the lower legs.
 Blockages that occur in the small or superficial veins tend not to cause major complications.